AyehZoghi/Age-Estimation-Using-Vision-Transformers/README.md

-# Age Estimation from Face Images using ResNet-50, DeiT, and Smart Fusion
+# Age Estimation from Face Images using ResNet-50 and DeiT

 This repository contains the code sample for my bachelor's thesis project on age estimation from facial images.
 The project compares convolutional and transformer-based models and then combines their trained feature representations using a smart fusion head.